j-hannes/snap-tutorial/README.md

-Concept of a new snap tutorial
+Concept of a new Snap tutorial
 ==============================